Clemeit/ddo-audit/client/README.md

 # DDO Audit

-A Progressive Web Application built in React.
+A deployable Progressive Web Application built in React.